Radilovk/bodybest/README.md

 ### Chat Assistant

-The standalone page `assistant.html` allows you to send direct commands to the worker.
+The standalone page `assistant.html` allows you to send direct commands to Cloudflare Workers AI.
-Open the file in a browser, enter your message and it will call the `/api/chat` endpoint.
+Open the file in a browser, enter your message and it will call the Cloudflare AI endpoint directly.
-The Cloudflare account ID is filled automatically from `config.js`.
+The Cloudflare account ID is filled automatically from `config.js` and the request includes an API token.

 Example test request with `curl`: